eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 #### Issuing/Adding a document

 Adding a document is a two step process.
-First, you need to create an issuanceRequest using the method `EudiWalletSDK.createIssuanceRequest`.
+First, you need to create an issuanceRequest using the method `EudiWallet.createIssuanceRequest`.
 The issuanceRequest holds the public certificate that will be used from the issuer to sign the document.

-Later, when document's data is available, you can create the document using the method `EudiWalletSDK.addDocument` to add the document to document storage.
+Later, when document's data is available, you can create the document using the method `EudiWallet.addDocument` to add the document to document storage.

 The following example shows how to add a document: